zphixon/powdermilk-biscuits/README.md

 Uses [a fork](https://github.com/zphixon/winit) of [winit](https://github.com/rust-windowing/winit) that adds the pen inverted state.
 Only works on Windows.

+## Building:

+The winit fork is cloned automatically if you cloned with `--recurse-submodules`, but glutin's `glutin/glutin/Cargo.toml` needs to be manually edited to point the winit dependency to the `winit2` directory.
+Yes, this is cursed.
+I apologize.

 ## Features:

 - Strokes can be drawn with a number of stroke styles, erased, undone, and cleared